Al0den/RenderEngine/README.md

 This requires the use of the C++14 standard (For the use of vectors)

-Clone this folder to a third-party folder, and you can then simply include it inside ur main project.
+Clone this folder to a third-party folder, and you can then simply include it inside your main project.
 Note that everything is under the namespace `rend`

-Another option is to recompile the whole code, and simply include it (Still linking SDL2 and SDL\_ttf though)

 # Examples